 In this article we will review the MK2.5S upgrade for the Original Prusa i3 MK2.
 We have always been happy with the old version of this preassembled 3D printer, and we used it heavily for a number of years.
 However, the introduction of the magnetic PEI sheets and later a powder coated spring steel sheets made us curious about these new features.
 After visiting the Prusa Research booth at TCT Show in Birmingham and actually holding and bending the magnetic sheet in our hands, it became obvious that we indeed needed this upgrade.

 When buying the Original Prusa i3 MK2 we didn’t know that it would be named the best 3D Printer of the year according to “Make” magazine and to “3D Hubs” community.
-We first saw Prusa in action in autumn 2016 at one of the 3D printing events.
+We first saw Prusa in action at one of the 3D printing events.
 Even though a 4-feeder upgrade (MMU) was not available for sale at that time, we thought it was good that the manufacturer was trying something new.

 We’ve been considering buying one more 3D printer for a number of reasons.
 Firstly, we wanted to try something different.
 We’ve had a great experience with our DeltaWasp 2040, but wanted to go for a different process or a printer type.
 Another reason was that using only one machine was not enough.
 We usually aim at finishing a project before the start of the week ahead.
 We seriously thought of going for an SLA printer.
 However, after considering our options, we decided to buy the second FDM machine, but a cartesian type.
 It could utilise the same materials, save us money, space and time.